 Click on each menu bar below to access and download SAFC corporate publications including Terms of Trade and Strategic Plan, annual reports and more.

 Strategic Plan 2020-2023

-On 14 July, 2020 the South Australian Film Corporation launched its Strategic Plan: 2020-2023, a three-year plan for stimulating the recovery and growth of the South Australian screen sector.
+The South Australian Film Corporation’s Strategic Plan: 2020-2023 is a three-year plan for stimulating the recovery and growth of the South Australian screen sector.